Jeshibu/Playnite-wiki/Building.md

 Fullscreen mode uses [custom font files](https://assetstore.unity.com/packages/2d/gui/icons/xbox-one-playstation-4-buttons-pack-77916) that can't be redistributed with Playnite's source.
 If you want to develop Fullscreen mode, then you have to obtain your own license or replace them with compatible ones.

 ## Playnite Services deployment
-Several Playnite features are depended on separate Playnite service.
+Several Playnite features depended on a separate Playnite service.
 Specifically:
 * Steam library import
-* Steam metadata download
 * IGDB integration
 * Patreon integration